WDI-SEA/react-development-course-materials/04-APIs and Heroku/01-introduction-to-APIs.md

 **Teaching Tips**:

-Notes to cover in Homework Review
+Notes to Cover in Homework Review

-- The previous codealong heavily focuses on lifting state up.
-Make sure that student's properly switch state to props where necessary.
+- The previous film project assignment focuses heavily on lifting state up.
+Make sure that students properly switch state to props where necessary.
 - Review Step 8 where students set up a conditional for adding or removing films from `faves`
 - Remind students that functions can also be passed down the component tree and used in props.